Countries With Fast Internet

 I think it is safe to say that the US along with the UK and France are largely responsible for the development of the internet.
-Specifically, early development of packet networking and the ARPANET which laid the groundwork for the world wide web.
+Specifically, the early development of packet networking and the ARPANET laid the groundwork for the worldwide web.

 Wikipedia reports “The US Department of Defense awarded contracts as early as the 1960s for packet network systems, including the development of the ARPANET”.
 ‘In the 1980s, research at CERN in Switzerland by British computer scientist Tim Berners-Lee resulted in the World Wide Web, linking hypertext documents into an information system, accessible from any node on the network.”

 Because of this, I find it both ironic and infuriating that two of the countries that were heavily involved in the early development of this incredible resource and technology should be low on this list of countries that offer their populations- affordable fast Internet connections.
 Why do we pay more for less here in the US?
 It’s just wrong or is it simply economics?

 Tim Wu, a professor at Columbia Law School was an adviser to the FTC (Federal Trade Commission) and said.
 “The average market has one or two serious Internet providers, and they set their prices at monopoly or duopoly pricing.”

 In the US it appears that we have one maybe two major players in each region so we end up with higher pricing for less bandwidth.
 We basically get less for more.
 Other countries encourage competition in this space.
 South Korea, for example, subsidizes companies in order to keep bandwidth high and wide while keeping prices down.
 This results in an affordable fast Internet for their citizens.